New York Lawyers Fighting for Electricians Injured on the Job

 Electrical shock can then directly result in a fall that causes further additional injuries.
 Cardiac arrest, nerve damage, and severe disfigurement from burns are also a huge risk.

-Essential workers who survive electrocution may never be the same.
-They may not be able to resume normal daily activities, return to work, or even have full function of certain bodily systems or extremities.
+Electritions that survive electrocution may never be the same.
+They may not be able to resume normal daily activities, return to work, or even have full functions of certain bodily systems or extremities.
 Other times they may be severely disfigured due to burns from the electrocution.

 The Four Main Types of Electrocution Injuries